 The following products will be downloaded depending on your operating system.
-If you are downloading from the Apple App Store or Google Play Store, you will be able to select specific apps to download.
+If you are downloading individual apps from the Apple App Store or Chrome App Store, you will be able to select specific apps to download.

 Students can download Microsoft Office 365 ProPlus once they are in an Active status.
 If you aren't sure if you are in Active status or not, check to see if you have access to your GCU student email.
 If you do, then you can download Office 365.

 Microsoft Office 365 ProPlus is available for all active GCU students.
 Once no longer a student, the software will revert to a limited function version that will still allow you to open and view files.
 You will no longer be able to edit documents or create new ones.
 You will be prompted to sign in with an active subscription or enter a product key to resume using the full version of Microsoft Office.